shaundano/project-elephant/docs/Phase 1/dcv.md

 ![EC2 Public IPv4 Address](../images/Phase 1/Screenshot 2025-12-06 at 4.25.27 PM.png)

-!!! note "Dynamic IP Addresses"
+!!! info "Note - Dynamic IP Addresses"
     The public IP address is provisioned automatically on startup and is basically random.
 We'll have a solution for accessing your EC2 via a static link in the future, but for now, grab the current public IP.

 #### Getting RDP Connection Details